gabriel1ll7/shardsofp/README.md

 This project is available for use under the [MIT License](LICENSE).

+## GitHub Pages
+This site is hosted on GitHub Pages at https://gabriel1ll7.github.io/shardsofp/

 ---

 *"In the vast expanse of a fractured world, Axiom stands as a beacon for wanderers and adventurers alike."*